tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 | VALIDATION_COUNTRYCODE_STANDARD | Austria | RUN_HAS_RESULT | NOT_COMPLIANT | dwc:countryCode is not a valid ISO (ISO 3166-1-alpha-2 country codes) value  | 0493bcfb-652e-4d17-815b-b0cce0742fbe |
 | VALIDATION_COUNTRYCODE_STANDARD | ZZ | RUN_HAS_RESULT | COMPLIANT | dwc countryCode is a user- defined ISO 2-letter country code | 0493bcfb-652e-4d17-815b-b0cce0742fbe |

 This includes the human readable (Label) and machine readable identifiers (Term Name) for the Test, the input value for the Information Element being evaluated (dwc:countryCode), and the expected outputs for the test for that input value (Response.status, Response.result, Response.comment).
-This validation data includes edge cases such as an empty value for dwc:countryCode, a valid ISO 3166-1-alpha-2 country code, an invalid ISO 3166-1-alpha-2 country code, a valid code for high seas taken from UN/Locode, and the user-defined ISO 2-letter country code ZZ.
+This conformance testing data includes edge cases such as an empty value for dwc:countryCode, a valid ISO 3166-1-alpha-2 country code, an invalid ISO 3166-1-alpha-2 country code, a valid code for high seas taken from UN/Locode, and the user-defined ISO 2-letter country code ZZ.

 See also:
 [VALIDATION_COUNTRYCODE_STANDARD](../list/bdqtest/index.md#bdqtest_0493bcfb-652e-4d17-815b-b0cce0742fbe) in the bdqtest: term-list document.
 [High Seas](../supplement/index.md#394-high-seas-non-normative) in the Supplement.

-#### 7.3.2 Validation data for our proposed VALIDATION_WASATTRIBUTEDTO_STANDARD Test (non-normative)
+#### 7.3.2 Conformance testing data for our proposed VALIDATION_WASATTRIBUTEDTO_STANDARD Test (non-normative)

-A possible set of test validation data for our proposed `VALIDATION_WASATTRIBUTEDTO_STANDARD` Test are:
+A possible set of conformance testing data for our proposed `VALIDATION_WASATTRIBUTEDTO_STANDARD` Test are:

 | Label | prov:wasAttributedTo | Response.status | Response.result | Response.comment |
 | --- | --- | --- | --- | --- |